alex-mayfield/fmsreport/pages/3_motives.md

 ## Gospels of Gentility

-<iframe title="F_women" width="100%" height="550" src="https://app.powerbi.com/view?r=eyJrIjoiOTJmYzhlMjMtNWE2NC00NGRkLTlkMGItOTViZmQzMjk2MTNkIiwidCI6Ijk3YTU4NTU0LTg5ZjYtNGQ1YS05ODA2LWRkMGVlMDg1ZDIzNSIsImMiOjN9" frameborder="0" allowFullScreen="true"></iframe>
+<iframe title="F_women" width="100%" height="550" src="https://app.powerbi.com/view?r=eyJrIjoiOTJmYzhlMjMtNWE2NC00NGRkLTlkMGItOTViZmQzMjk2MTNkIiwidCI6Ijk3YTU4NTU0LTg5ZjYtNGQ1YS05ODA2LWRkMGVlMDg1ZDIzNSIsImMiOjN9" style="border:2px solid gray; padding-top: .25rem;" allowFullScreen="true"></iframe>

 We considered the number of women in the missions.
 As expected from the mission history literature, single women represented a relatively small number of mission personnel during this early period.
 Married women served along with their husbands, but they were not always given official roles within the mission stations.